awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-use-multirecord-scan.md

         @Override
         public void onNext(Page<ProductCatalog> productCatalogPage) {
             // 8.
-Collect all the ProductCatalog instances in the page, then ask the publisher for one more page itemsFromAllPages.addAll(productCatalogPage.items());
+Collect all the ProductCatalog instances in the page, then ask the publisher for one more page. itemsFromAllPages.addAll(productCatalogPage.items());
             subscription.request(1L);
         }